ealcobaca/pymfe/docs/source/new.rst

 * Bugs

-   * Problems in parse categoric metafeatures solved
+   * Problems in parse categoric meta-features solved

    * Categorization of attributes with constant values solved

 * Test

    * Several new tests added

 Version 0.0.3 (Available on PyPI)
 ---------------------------------